To Say the Least

 To Say the Least is an American game show that aired on NBC from October 3, 1977 to April 21, 1978.
 The show was produced by Heatter-Quigley Productions, hosted by Tom Kennedy and announced by Kenny Williams.
-This was Kennedy's third NBC show to debut in the span of one year; his first, 50 Grand Slam, was canceled after a 13-week run in December 1976 and was replaced by a daytime version of Name That Tune, which was canceled in June 1977 after 26 weeks.
-It initially fared well in the Nielsen ratings against CBS' The Young and the Restless and ABC's The Better Sex, but when The $20,000 Pyramid took over the noon slot on ABC in early 1978, the ratings began to suffer, and To Say the Least was cancelled in April of that year, with reruns of Sanford and Son taking its former time slot.

 Format

 Two teams, one consisting of men and the other women, competed.
 Each team consisted of one civilian player and two celebrities.

 The object of To Say the Least was to guess the identity of subjects in as few words as possible.
 For each subject, one team member played while the other two were placed in isolation.

 Both onstage players were shown a clue of six to ten words and the subject to which it referred.
 The players alternated choosing one word at a time to eliminate from the clue.
 At any time, either player could challenge the other team's offstage players to guess the subject, at which time they were brought back onstage and shown the clue.
 If the clue was reduced to a single word, the teammates of the player who eliminated the next-to-last word were forced to guess.
+Dashes were placed at the beginning and end of each clue so guessers had a rough idea of where the remaining words appeared in the full clue.

 A correct answer won the game, while a miss awarded the win to the opposing team.
 The first team to win two games won the match, with $100 and a prize package awarded to the civilian player.